Refs/node_mysql/readme_knex.md

 > join is basically when you want more detailed information, the you can get out of a single table by ralating that data to another table.

+> If you have a tforeign keyand it tie to another table , You have to join it to bring the information from the other table

 ```bash
 SELECT * FROM todos INNER JOIN
 users ON todos.user_id = users.id